BlueMaestro/Android-Tempo-App-SDK-DEPRECATED-/README.md

 # Tempo Utility App SDK

+Welcome to Blue Maestro's Android SDK for the third generation of Tempo Disc™ Bluetooth Low Energy sensors and data loggers.
+Visit www.bluemaestro.com for the full range of Tempo Disc™ products.

-The SDK for connecting to Blue Maestro BLE devices via UART for Android.
-This allows users to send commands to the device and graph data, if possible for the device.
+This SDK allows users to send commands to the device and graph data, if possible for the device.

 ### Classes